Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - For all long motions and applications, each of the parties shall also file and upload to CaseLines a “Compendium” containing only the brief portions of the cases and the brief portions of the evidence to which each party intends to refer during the hearing.
 The following should be included in the Compendium:

-- Where portions of cases are included in the Compendium, the name of the case, citation, and the headnote from each case should be included as well; and
+a.
+Where portions of cases are included in the Compendium, the name of the case, citation, and the headnote from each case should be included as well; and

-- Where portions of the evidence are included in the Compendium, the first page of the document and identification of where it may be found in the record should also be provided.
+b.
+Where portions of the evidence are included in the Compendium, the first page of the document and identification of where it may be found in the record should also be provided.

 Procedures for Divisional Court matters are set out in the Notice to Profession – Divisional Court.